grame-cncm/faustdoc/src/manual/syntax.md

 ### Foreign Expressions

-Reference to external C *functions*, *variables* and *constants* can be introduced using the *foreign function* mechanism.
+Reference to external C *functions*, *variables* and *constants* can be introduced using the *foreign expressions* mechanism.

 <img src="img/foreignexp.svg" class="mx-auto d-block">

 <!-- TODO something needs to be said about the fact that this is a C++ thing -->

-#### `ffunction`
+#### Foreign function declaration

 An external C function is declared by indicating its name and signature as well as the required include file.
-The file `maths.lib` of the Faust distribution contains several foreign function definitions, for example [the inverse hyperbolic sine function `asinh`](https://faustlibraries.grame.fr/libs/maths/#usage_19):
+The file `maths.lib` of the Faust distribution contains several foreign function definitions, for example [the inverse hyperbolic sine function `asinh`](https://faustlibraries.grame.fr/libs/maths/#usage_19) is defined as follows:

 ```
 asinh = ffunction(float asinh (float), <math.h>, "");